nathanamaldonado/Scriptor-Jekyll-Theme/_posts/2023-02-28-february-blog.md

 ## Spire Prom

 I didn't go to my prom or any school dance.
 To be honest, I didn't want to.
 I know, I know, you only get one prom.
-While my high school did have a prom, COVID meant that we had multiple unorganized proms, and I wanted to avoid attempting to navigate that.
+While my high school did have one, COVID meant that we had multiple unorganized proms, and I wanted to avoid attempting to navigate that.
 What made it weirder was that "fun parents" often organized them and afters.
 Uh, no. I think I would rather drink glass shards.

 SPIRE, though, had its own formal in downtown Durham called 'SPIRE Prom.'
 When I told Irma about it, she seemed excited, so I invited her, and we spent the rest of the night sporadically meeting people and laughing about these interactions later.